thomasgallo/mono_slam_tensorflow/README.md

 roslaunch ip_camera ip_camera.launch
 ```
 This launch will be needed to use tensorflow and the slam with your android phone camera.
 If you don't openCV install on your computer the package will not work.
-Therefor, it is necessary to install it by executing:
+Therefore, it is necessary to install it by executing:
 ```
 sudo apt-get install python-opencv
 ```